t1nklas/t1nklas/README.md

 ## about me

 my name is t1nklas or al. i really like tech and linux (i am so smart..........)

-hmu

 ## website